aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ### MQTT Protocol

 The v1 SDK uses an MQTT version 3.1.1 client by default.
-It's possible to enable MQTT 5 protocol by setting `protocolVersion` option.
+It's possible to enable MQTT5 protocol by setting `protocolVersion` option.

 The v2 SDK provides MQTT version 3.1.1 and MQTT version 5.0 client implementations.
-This guide focuses on the MQTT 5 because this version is a significant improvement over MQTT 3.
+This guide focuses on the MQTT5 because this version is a significant improvement over MQTT3.
 For more information, see the [MQTT5 features](#mqtt5-features) section.

 ### Browser applications